Respiratory Airway Infections Infections

 Viral croup

-Patients with viral croup or laryngotracheobronchitis have a fever (38–39°C), which is higher than occurs in laryngitis, and restlessness and air hunger, which is more severe than occurs in laryngitis.
+Patients with viral croup or laryngotracheobronchitis have a fever (38–39°C), which is higher than occurs in laryngitis, restlessness and air hunger, which is more severe than occurs in laryngitis.
 Croup begins with a prodromal mild upper respiratory infection with coryza, nasal congestion, sore throat, and cough that lasts 2–3 days; this is followed by hoarseness and a harsh, brassy, “bark-like” cough.
 Respiratory stridor usually occurs at night, often awakening the child from sleep.

 Physical examination of the patient with croup may reveal minimal distress to severe respiratory failure due to airway obstruction.
 In mild cases, the results of the lung examination at rest usually are normal; however, mild expiratory wheezing may he heard during auscultation.
 Children with severe croup have primarily inspiratory stridor at rest with nasal flaring and suprasternal and intercostal retractions.
 Lethargy or agitation may be a result of hypoxemia.
 Other warning signs of severe respiratory disease are tachypnea, tachycardia out of proportion to the presence of fever, lethargy, pallor, and hypotonia (decreased muscle tone).
 The child may be unable to maintain adequate oral intake and may become dehydrated.
 Cyanosis is a late and ominous sign.
 Croup symptoms usually peak over 3–5 days and resolve within 4–7 days.